If you do not have time for the details, here are our top picks for best muzzleloader scopes:

 8. What is the Price Range for the Best Muzzleloader Scope Under Five Hundred Dollars?

 The Vortex Viper HS is not made just for muzzleloaders, but it can be used with them.
 The central reticle of this Vortex crossfire scope is about 30mm, and you can get it with a 50mm objective lens.
 Vortex also has some of the most satisfactory guarantee coverage, so if your scope breaks, Vortex will send you a new one.

 9. What is the Price Range for the Best Muzzleloader Scope Under One Hundred and Fifty Dollars Is?

 This group of muzzleloader scopes is excellent for those new to muzzleloading or those who want to search for an affordable option.
 The Leupold VX-Freedom UltimateSlam is made for muzzleloaders in particular.
 A few muzzleloader scopes have glass reliability similar to this model but cost a lot more.

 While a quality optic will definitely increase your chances of dropping game with your muzzleloader, it’s important to remember that any rifle/optic combo is only as good as the shooter behind it.
 Even the best muzzleloader scope isn’t a magic charm for success.
 Make sure you invest some time at the gun range to carefully zero your scope .
 Once you have it sighted in, continue to practice until you are confident and proficient with your weapon.

-- Top 7 Best Scopes for the SCAR 17 Reviews and Guides 2022
+- Top 7 Best Scope for M1A Reviews And Guides 2023 from Experts